The Evening Sky in January

 Left of Sirius, as the sky darkens, are Rigel and Betelgeuse, the brightest stars in Orion.
 Rigel is a bluish supergiant star, 70 000 times brighter than the sun and much hotter.
 It is 800 light-years away.
 Orange Betelgeuse is a red-giant star, cooler than the sun but hundreds of times bigger: a ball of extremely thin hot gas.
 It is around 400 light-years away.
 Between them, but fainter, is a line of three stars making Orion's belt.
 To southern hemisphere star watchers, Orion's belt makes the bottom of 'The Pot' or 'The Saucepan'.
 A faint line of stars above and right of the belt is the pot's handle or Orion's sword.
 It has a glowing cloud at its centre: the Orion Nebula.

-Left of Orion is the V-shaped pattern of stars making the face of Taurus the Bull.
+Left of Orion, and just above Jupiter, is the V-shaped pattern of stars making the face of Taurus the Bull.
 The V-shaped group is called the Hyades cluster.
 It is 150 light-years away.
 Orange Aldebaran, making one eye of the bull, is not a member of the cluster but on the line of sight, at half the cluster's distance.

 Low in the south are Crux, the Southern Cross, and Beta and Alpha Centauri, often called 'The Pointers'.
 Alpha Centauri is the closest naked-eye star, 4.3 light-years away.
 Beta Centauri, like most of the stars in Crux, is a blue-giant star hundreds of light years away.
 Canopus is also very luminous and distant: 13 000 times brighter than the sun and 300 light-years away.